 Lower VSL Moderate VSL High VSL Severe VSL R6 N/A N/A N/A The responsible entity failed to define and document the criteria or methodology for System instability used within its analysis as described in Requirement R6.
 R7 N/A N/A N/A The Planning Coordinator, in conjunction with each of its Transmission Planners, failed to determine and identify individual or joint responsibilities for performing required studies.
-R8 The responsible entity failed to distribute the results of its Planning Assessment to any one of its adjacent Transmission Planners and Planning Coordinators, respectively in accordance with Requirement R8.
-N/A The responsible entity failed to distribute the results of its Planning Assessment to its adjacent Transmission Planners and Planning Coordinators, respectively in accordance with Requirement R8.
+R8 The responsible entity failed to distribute the results of its Planning Assessment to one of its adjacent Transmission Planners or adjacent Planning Coordinators, and to one functional entity that has a reliability related need and has submitted a written request for the information, respectively in accordance with Requirement R8.
+N/A The responsible entity failed to distribute the results of its Planning Assessment to its adjacent Transmission Planners or adjacent Planning Coordinators, and to any functional entity that has a reliability related need and has submitted a written request for the information, respectively in accordance with Requirement R8.
 The responsible entity failed to provide a documented response to a recipient of the Planning Assessment results who provided documented comments on the results within 90 calendar days of receipt of those comments in accordance with Requirement R8.